 Out of all the guys who sat on corners in that area, Ron was the last one I thought would go first.
 He had always been pretty happy and laid back.
 It didn’t seem fitting that he would be the one to vanish permanently any more than it did that the last video of him would be so hostile.

-Life doesn’t always play out the way we think, and people aren’t always who we perceive them to be.
+Life doesn’t always play out the way we think.
+People aren’t always who we perceive them to be.
 I struggled to find a way to help, but couldn’t come up with a fix.
 Instead, all I could muster in the end was narrowly avoiding a fight.
 RIP Ron, wherever you are.
+Your were my biggest October Surprise in 2020.
 Hopefully it’s somewhere better than the corner of Georgia & Meridian.